tamosree7/tamosree7/README.md

 ## Hi 👋, I am Tamosree!
-### I am a passionate bioinformatics enthusiast, with a master's degree, in Biotechnology and Genetic Engineering.
+#### I am a passionate bioinformatics enthusiast, with a master's degree, in Biotechnology and Genetic Engineering.
+- 🌱 I’m currently learning Machine Learning.
+## Let's Connect!

 <!--
 **tamosree7/tamosree7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.